mikefrobbins/ohmyposh/README.md

 }
 ```

-Add the following to you PowerShell profile.
+Add the following to your PowerShell profile.
 The referenced theme can be found in the themes folder
 of this repo.

 ```powershell